About the DNS Lookup Tool

 Domain Name System records describe where services for a domain live.
 They direct web traffic, route email, point to aliases, and reveal the authoritative servers for a zone.
 When something breaks on a website or in email delivery, DNS is often the first place to check.

-Creates an alias from one hostname to another, which simplifies changes.
+- CNAME: Creates an alias from one hostname to another.

-Declares the authoritative name servers that answer for the zone.
+- NS: Declares authoritative name servers for the domain.

 How the Tool Works